 Table of contents:

-The method to summarize a set of data which is measured using an interval scale is called a box and whisker plot.
+The method to summarize a set of data that is measured using an interval scale is called a box and whisker plot.
 These are maximum used for data analysis.
 We use these types of graphs or graphical representation to know:

 - Distribution Shape